rethinkdb/rethinkdb-rs/4-rethinkdb-in-practice/examples/node-todo/index.md

 ```

-## Sequence of middlewares
+## Sequence of middleware

-Express will pass each request through the middlewares.
+Express will pass each request through the middleware.
 A middleware usually has one function
 like parsing the cookie, parsing the header, opening a connection to the database, reading a static file
 etc.